alexzautke/JWK/README.md

 Please follow the recommendations on how to obtain a JWK.

 Current issues:
 - This library does currently not support the "x5c" element within a JWK.
+It would enable the user to provide additional information about the authorship of the key.

 ### Preventing Disclosure of Non-public Key Information